 Graphic Artists Guild.
 Similar to AIGA, I think, only smaller.

 Twitter.
-You could search for a relevant term, or ask an influential “tweeter” to post a request.
+You could search for a relevant term, or ask someone to post a request.

 Identity Designed.
 Brand identity case studies from designers across the globe.